CumulusNetworks/DUE/README.md

 from the FRR package repository.
 It also uses a relative path link to copy the `duebuild` script from the `debian-package` template, should you be building FRR for a Debian distribution.

+## redhat

+This covers support for RPM package and kernel builds for Fedora and Red Hat Enterprise Linux, making it easy to build for any version or architecture of those operating systems.

+## suse

+This covers support for OpenSUSE and SLES, which are just different enough from Red Hat to require their own customization to support all of DUE's features.

 ## Additional Base Images
 ...can be found at [https://hub.docker.com](https://hub.docker.com/)